jediflasher/EvoGam/README.md

 > what’ s wrong with it

 You used 0x00A0 symbol (nbsp), which was interpreted as xml node, that not contains @myVal property.
-Ther is 2 ways to fix it:
+There is 2 ways to fix it:

 1. Iterate over "node" children like: xmlData.node.(@myVal % 2 && trace(@myVal));
 2. Replace nbsp to space or tab.